intercom/intercom-ios/README.md

 ##How should I use the Intercom SDK in my app?
 Broadly speaking, there are three types of apps that the Intercom SDK will work in.

 1. Apps that only have registered users, like Facebook, Instagram or Slack.
 Your users have to log in straight away in order to use your app.
+[Show me how.](https://github.com/intercom/intercom-ios#my-app-only-has-logged-in-users)
 2. Apps that never log users in, like Threes Game or Angry Birds or the iOS Notes app.
 Your users never have to log in to use your app.
+[Show me how.](https://github.com/intercom/intercom-ios#my-apps-users-never-log-in)
 3. Apps that support both logged in and logged out users, like Google Maps or Youtube.
+[Show me how.](https://github.com/intercom/intercom-ios#my-app-has-logged-in-and-logged-out-users)

 ### Initialize Intercom
 No matter what category of app you have, you'll need your Intercom app id and the iOS SDK API key that can be found on the [Intercom App Settings](https://app.intercom.io/) page in the API keys section.
 Once you've found those keys, initialize Intercom by calling the following in your application delegate: